serina-yam/profile/content/posts/2024/04/rarejob_no12.md

 ---

-The teacher spoke slowly and was enjoyable.
+Because the teacher spoke slowly, I was enjoyable lesson time with her.
 She also pointed out mistakes along the way.

 She told me about a video streaming site called viu.